Regional and State Grant Application Process

 Metropolitan Council has developed grant programs to catalyze transit-oriented development within the region's transit corridors

-Starting in 2014, the City of Saint Paul will require those wishing to partner on regional and state applications to pay a nonrefundable application fee
+The City of Saint Paul requires those wishing to partner on regional and state applications to pay a nonrefundable application fee

 per project per funding round to cover the cost of staff time associated with coordinating and reviewing applications.